heuripedes/manchester-protocol/README.md

 * `blue` - This patient should wait up to 240 minutes or sent elsewhere.

-As time passes, the health state of `yellow` and `orange` patients will become worse and they will gravitate towards `red` state. `red` tag patients might die and occupy space at the ERR for a few ticks, decreasing the patient throughput of the system.
+As time passes, the health state of `yellow` and `orange` patients will become worse and they will gravitate towards `red` state.

-The simulator runs at approximately two ticks per second and each tick represents one minute.
+By default, the simulator runs at approximately two ticks per second and each tick represents one minute.

 ## Requirements